integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 computer program could speed through thousands of résumés or loan applications in a second or two and sort them into neat lists, with the most promising candidates on top.
 This not only saved time but also was marketed as fair and objective.
-After all, it didn't involve prejudiced humans digging through reams of paper, just machines processing cold numbers.
+After all, it didn’t involve prejudiced humans digging through reams of paper, just machines processing cold numbers.

-Few of the algorithms and scoring systems have been vetted with scientific rigor, and there are good reasons to suspect they wouldn't pass such tests.
+Few of the algorithms and scoring systems have been vetted with scientific rigor, and there are good reasons to suspect they wouldn’t pass such tests.
 For instance, automated teacher assessments can vary widely from year to year, putting their accuracy in question.
 Tim Clifford, a New York City middle school English teacher of 26 years, got